 Present in full screen

 Tap the expand icon in the toolbar to enter full-screen mode.
-The web view locks to its exact pixel dimensions — no reflow, no stretching, pixel-perfect presentation.
+The web view locks to its exact pixel dimensions — pixel-perfect presentation.

 Debugging with Safari Web Inspector

-Connect your iPad to a Mac via USB and use Safari's developer tools to inspect, debug, and set breakpoints in your site running inside ConcreteBlox Edge.
+Connect your iPad to a Mac via USB to use Safari's developer tools for full inspection and debugging.

 1. iPad → Settings → Safari → Advanced → Web Inspector ON